AdobeDocs/campaign-classic.it-IT/help/reporting/using/person-people-recipients.md

 >[!NOTE]
 >
 >Questi indicatori sono utilizzati nella **[!UICONTROL Tracking indicators]** relazione.
-Per ulteriori informazioni, vedere [Indicatori](../../reporting/using/delivery-reports.md#tracking-indicators)di tracciamento.
+For more on this, refer to [Tracking indicators](../../reporting/using/delivery-reports.md#tracking-indicators).

 A una consegna vengono aggiunti tre collegamenti.
 Viene inviato a 4 destinatari: